Mithunk00/Pizza-Sales-Analysis/README.md

 🔗 Integration: Showcasing the seamless integration between SQL and Power BI, demonstrating how these tools complement each other for comprehensive data analysis.

-Project Structure:

-📁 SQL-Queries: Contains SQL scripts used for data extraction, transformation, and analysis.

-📊 Power-BI-Reports: Includes Power BI files and reports showcasing the visual representation of our data insights.

-📄 Documentation: Detailed documentation explaining the dataset, SQL queries, Power BI report features, and insights gained from the analysis.

-📑 Resources: Supplementary materials, helpful links, and references used in the project.